Maki (singer): 2025–present: Kolorcoaster

 While performing at the Alagang Suki Fest 2025 concert at the Araneta Coliseum on July 31, Maki announced that Kolorcoaster would come out on September 19, 2025.
 In August, he stated that he would hold another concert, also titled Kolorcoaster, at the Araneta Coliseum, on November 7, 2025, in which he would also serve as a musical director.
 An overseas concert tour under the same name was also announced for later in November, with stops in the United Arab Emirates and Qatar and with Yeng Constantino as a guest performer.

+On November 7, the same day as his scheduled concert at the Araneta Coliseum, which included guest performances by his siblings Haro and Clare as well as Jolianne, Yeng Constantino, Angela Ken, and Maloi, a new version of the single "Turning Green" was released, featuring a collaboration with the American music duo Joan.
+In December, Tarsier Records announced a repeat of the Kolorcoaster concert, subtitled "One More Ride", which was held on February 21, 2026, once more at the Araneta Coliseum.
+Later in December, Maki was included among Billboard Philippines list of leading artists of 2025, ranking in tenth place.
+Three of his songs, "Dilaw", "Kahel na Langit", and "Namumula", were recognized by Apple Music Philippines among its Top OPM Songs of 2025, placing third, eighth, and ninth, respectively.

+Following the "One More Ride" concert, another international Kolorcoaster leg was announced for later in June, with stops in Singapore and Jakarta, Indonesia.
+In May 2026, a new single, "Habangbuhay Pansamantala", was released.
+It was followed in July with "Luck", a collaboration single with James Reid.

+On September 12, Maki was among the lead performers at the opening ceremony of UAAP Season 89 at the SM Mall of Asia Arena.

+Political and social views

 During the September 2025 Philippine protests, Maki made a brief statement against corruption while performing at the San Miguel Oktoberfest at the Okada Manila, stating, "...I am a Filipino first and foremost.
 Let's put an end to corruption!
 There must be accountability.
 People must be jailed".

-On November 7, the same day as his scheduled performance at the Araneta Coliseum, which included guest performances by his siblings Haro and Clare as well as Jolianne, Yeng Constantino, and Maloi, a new version of the song "Turning Green" was released, featuring a collaboration with the American music duo Joan.

-Influences
+On November 30, 2025, Maki joined the second edition of the Trillion Peso March against corruption at the People Power Monument in Quezon City, in which he performed a modified version of "Namumula".
+Later that day, he expressed support for the normalization of sex education during a celebration of World AIDS Day at the University of the Philippines Diliman.

+Musical styles and influences

+Maki's music has been described as alternative pop and alternative R&B, with his work incorporating elements of indie pop and R&B. He has described his songwriting as "authentic and personal".

 Maki has cited musical influences such as Mariah Carey, the 1975, Michael Buble, Beabadoobee, Harry Styles, Ariana Grande, and Taylor Swift.